consort-it/jenkins-ampel/README.md

 SLACK_HOOK_URI=https://hooks.slack.com/services/foo/bar
 ```

-Fire it up.
+Fire it up:

 ```
 bin/ampel
 ```

-If you want to send a message to a Slack channel, use:
+If you want to send a message to a Slack channel:

 ```
 bin/ampel -s
 ```

-If you want to use 'Jenkins Ampel' locally, use:
+If you want to use 'Jenkins Ampel' locally (don't switch lights):

 ```
 bin/ampel -d